thisismyjam/jam-image-filter/README.md

 A set of image filters crafted and curated by This Is My Jam.
 These are currently live on www.thisismyjam.com/jam/style, where they are used to automatically generate backgrounds from jam images.

+There's also a [blog post](http://thisismyjam.tumblr.com/post/44061678763/how-we-built-music-looks-awesome-how-you-can-join) we wrote about how and why we created these filters.

 Installation
 ------------